thangtx86/google_form_auto_generator/README.md

 With just a few lines of Python code, you can automate filling out and submitting Google Forms.
 Customize this script to fit your needs and save time on repetitive tasks!

+*If there are any problems, please contact us via*

 ### Contact Me ☎️
 Email: tranthang8696@gmail.com